-A recent example of this occurred following real estate listing service Zillow's acquisition of like-minded Trulia.
+An example of this occurred following real-estate listing service Zillow and its acquisition of Trulia.
 Upon completion of the acquisition, Zillow divested Market Leader for 23M USD, an acquisition Trulia made for 355M USD in 2013.
 Zillow also separately divested ActiveRain, an acquisition Market Leader made in 2007.

 To help users uncover these types of opportunities, the 'In Play' section specifically isolates acquisitions with underlying acquisitions.
 If a recently acquired company does not have any Active underlying acquisitions - it will not be listed in this section.

 By default (without any search filters applied), you will see the most recent acquisition (in orange below) and its history of acquisitions (in black below).

 However, we've also added filters and search criteria to allow you to focus on certain sectors, locations or any combination thereof.
 You can search at each 'level' as well.
 For example, you can search acquirers, targets, and/or the underlying acquisitions - what we call 'In Play'.